ForrestTrepte/TaskCoach/continuation.md

 * Updates to the instructions for how the assistant should behave.
 * Updates based on the workflow that we ended up adopting.
 * Relevant things the assistant learned about me that will give helpful context to future conversations.
-* Things that were in progress that should be remembered so the next day can pick up where we left off.
+* Things that were in progress (but not captured in the tasks themselves) that should be remembered so the next day can pick up where we left off.
 * Things the assistant learned about how to use the MCP connector for retrieving Google tasks.
 * Any other updates that you think would be helpful based on the conversation.

+This prompt will be used to initiate a new conversation.
+The new conversation will have access to my task lists so it is not necessary to list the current state of tasks that are in progress.
+Therefore, your modification should focus on capturing extra context that is not included in the task titles/descriptions and any updates about working habits or processes from the current conversation that is not reflected in tasks.